innocentiv/docker-frontend-tools/README.md

 [Issue 593](https://github.com/boot2docker/boot2docker/issues/593),
 [Issue 631](https://github.com/boot2docker/boot2docker/issues/631)

-And some watch-tasks are killing the CPU as well. *sigh*
+And some watch-tasks are killing the CPU as well. *sigh* Gotta get myself a linux box and test it there, without the VirtualBox-Wrapper :-/

 One thing I haven't figured out yet is dockers port-forwarding, meaning:
 If you have a browser-sync or livereload-task running, I have no clue how to access the browser-sync proxy etc. running in docker from your local machine.
 Meh :-/

-## Future ideas

-Replace ruby-sass with node-sass, speeding up things a lot.
-If it wasn't for scss-lint, we could just dump the ruby-dependency.